 This sets your image for your type of projection.
-The options are: Front projection, Rear projection, and Ceiling mounted projection.
+The options are: front projection, rear projection, ceiling mounted projection and rear ceiling mounted projection.

 Enabling Key Sound and Error Sound [Beep]

 This feature turns on or off the keypad sound or alarm when a button on the cabinet and the remote control is pressed or an error occurs.